TGem7/Gem-Pokermon/README.md

 Wailmer: +80 chips if played hand contains 5 cards

 Wailord: +120 chips if played hand contains 5 cards.
 When a card scores over 30 chips, increase this joker's chips by 10

+Chingling: Baby, 0.75x mult.
+Gives a negative Justice at end of round

+Chimecho: 1 in 4 chance to create an item or tarot card whenever a glass card is scored